chanakasat/PlaceTest/README.md

 Algorithm focuses on **SLD99** datum and utilizes 7 parameter Helmert transformation and transverse Mercator projection to carry out forward and backward transformations.

 The project is created with eclipse.
-Look inside PlaceTest\src\test\Test.java for an example usage.
+Look inside /PlaceTest/src/test/Test.java for an example usage.

 **If you are interested in using the library, please ask for permision from the author.
 You should also attribute the author in your work.**